 You are mostly paying for peace of mind when you take out a home emergency insurance cover policy.
 If you rent your home then your landlord has the responsibility of responding to an emergency, so you would only need home emergency cover if you own your home.

 You can compare home emergency policies by visiting money.co.uk.

 Some household insurance policies will include some aspects of home emergency insurance cover so if you are thinking of buying separate home emergency insurance, check your existing home insurance policy to see if you need it.

 So what does home emergency cover include?
 And how much would you be expected to pay for having home emergency insurance?
-This guide will help you decide whether or not you need home emergency cover and give you some tips on how to save on paying for emergencies in the home.

-Generally you can take out home emergency cover for all or some of the following issues:
+You can take out home emergency cover for all or some of the following issues:

 Broken or damaged locks and windows (if it poses an immediate security risk)

 Complete loss of heating